campusrover/cr_ros_3/README.md

 It is highly suggested that you set up aliases for both of these commands on your robot and your remote pc.

 ## How to add a new node
-If you are adding a node that will affect the robot's behavior, then it should this package's state manager
+If you are adding a node that will affect the robot's behavior, then it use should this package's state manager

 Currently, there are 7 states:
 * Waiting - the campus rover knows it's location and has no current objective.
 It is motionless.